ShareX/sharex.github.io/docs/custom-uploader.md

 ShareX custom uploader (SXCU) files are JSON files at their core.

-Example JSON schema looks like this:
+An example JSON schema looks like this:

 ```json
 {